 Whitetip reef sharks hunt among Vaavu's channels

-Facing the open ocean, the eastern side of Vaavu Atoll delivers some truly exciting diving – even by Maldives’ standards, these channels are very special indeed.
-The strong tidal currents through these narrow cuts in the reef create ideal conditions for thrilling shark dives, and you can encounter large numbers of grey reef and whitetip reef sharks congregating amidst swirling schools of barracuda, snapper and trevally.
+The reefs on the eastern side of the atoll facing the open ocean are the scene for some truly exciting diving – even by Maldives’ standards, Vaavu’s channels are very special indeed.
+The strong tidal currents through these narrow cuts in the reef create ideal conditions for thrilling shark dives, and you can encounter large numbers of grey reef and white tip reef sharks congregating amidst swirling schools of barracuda, snapper and trevally.

 The signature site is Fotteyo Kandu which is considered one of the best shark dive sites in the Maldives.
-The narrow channel has swim-throughs, small caves and large overhangs to explore, as well as a drop-off covered in colourful soft corals, while at the mouth of the channel, large numbers of grey and whitetip reef sharks, and large schools of trevally and sweetlips can be encountered.
+The narrow channel has swim-throughs, small caves and large overhangs to explore, as well as a drop-off covered in colourful soft corals, while at the mouth of the channel, large numbers of grey reef and white tip sharks, and large schools of trevally and sweetlips can be encountered.

 Huvadhoo